TeamPiped/rustypipe/notes/AB_Tests.md

 - **Endpoint:** next
 - **Status:** Experimental (7%)

-YouTube introduced an updated date model for the like/dislike buttons.
+YouTube introduced an updated data model for the like/dislike buttons.
 The new model looks needlessly complex but contains the same parsing-relevant data as the old model (accessibility text to get like count).